 - OpenPGP keys are securely stored on your security token.
-Moreover, it is easier to use GnuPG because you only have to enter a short PIN instead of a long password when you want to use the stored key.
-A PIN is sufficient since you only authorize the cryptographic operation while passwords are used for encryption and decryption of your keys when they are stored on your hard drive.
+Moreover, it is easier to use OpenPGP because you only have to enter a short PIN instead of a long password when you want to use the stored key.
+The PIN is used authorize the cryptographic operation.

 - OATH-TOTP secrets are securely stored on your security token.

 - You can use your keys and access your passwords on the go.
-Especially your GnuPG keys are protected, so malicious devices can’t copy them.
+Especially your OpenPGP keys are protected, so malicious devices can’t copy them.

 - Both tokens are tamper-resistant.
 This means that you can’t manipulate the hardware without destroying it.

-- There are many websites and other use cases allowing you to use both tokens as second factors.
+- There are many websites and other use cases allowing you to use both tokens for two-factor authentication.

-- Both tokens aren’t connected to the internet and only serve certain purposes.
+- Both tokens aren’t connected to the internet and only serve special purposes.

 Of course, there are some problems.
 Some of them are typical for certain implementations/standards:

-- OATH-HOTP/OATH-TOTP is useless if an attacker knows the secret used to generate the one-time password.
+- OATH-TOTP is useless if an attacker knows the secret used to generate the one-time password.
 Actually, this isn’t a weakness of the implementations but of the algorithms.
-Configure OATH-HOTP/OATH-TOTP only on trustworthy devices!
+Configure OATH-TOTP only on trustworthy devices!

 - OATH-TOTP requires a time source.
 However, synchronized clocks in security tokens require an energy source.
 Therefore, you must install additional software to use TOTP since neither YubiKeys nor Nitrokeys contain batteries.

-- Sometimes, U2F secrets are generated by the manufacturer of the security token, then stored on the device and can’t be replaced afterwards.
+- Sometimes, U2F secrets are generated by the manufacturer of the security token, then stored on the device and can’t be replaced afterward.
 In theory, manufacturers could copy your secret U2F key that is used to derive U2F secrets.

 - As mentioned above, YubiKeys don’t allow firmware updates due to security reasons.
 In the past, it was necessary to replace YubiKeys with new ones after vulnerabilities were discovered (CVE-2015-3298, CVE-2017-15361).
 The replacement was for free.

 - The Windows 10 update of September 2018 rendered the Nitrokey App useless.
-Due to this, users can’t access stored passwords and TOTP codes for about 10 months.
+Due to this, Windows 10 users weren’t able to access stored passwords and TOTP codes for about 10 months.
 As of October 2019, the Nitrokey App 1.4 (released in June 2019) runs again on Windows 10 1908.